 Recreational Sector Separation and Data Collection Amendment

-An Omnibus Amendment to the Summer Flounder, Scup, and Black Sea Bass and the Bluefish Fishery Management Plans
+An Amendment to the Fishery Management Plans for Summer Flounder, Scup, Black Sea Bass, and Bluefish

 Overview

-The purpose of this amendment is to consider modifications to the recreational management program for summer flounder, scup, black sea bass, and bluefish.
-Specifically, the amendment may consider options for managing for-hire recreational fisheries separately from other recreational fishing modes (referred to as sector separation), as well as options related to recreational data collection and reporting.
-This amendment is being developed by the Mid-Atlantic Fishery Management Council (Council) and Atlantic States Marine Fisheries Commission (Commission) Policy Board.
+The Mid-Atlantic Fishery Management Council (Council) and Atlantic States Marine Fisheries Commission (Commission) Policy Board are developing an amendment to consider modifications to the recreational management program for summer flounder, scup, black sea bass, and bluefish.
+Specifically, the amendment may consider options for managing for-hire recreational fisheries separately from other recreational fishing modes (referred to as sector separation), , as well as options related to for-hire permit and reporting requirements.
+Click on the topics below to learn more.

 Contacts